bb-io/Crowdin/README.md

 Crowdin is a cloud-based localization platform that helps businesses and organizations manage the translation of their software, apps, websites, and other digital content into multiple languages.
 It provides a collaborative environment where translators and project managers can work together to translate and localize content efficiently.

+## Before Connecting

+1. Make sure you have access to an account on the CrowdIn instance you want to connect to.
+2. If you want to make use of events.
+Make sure your account has sufficient permissions to create webhooks.

 ## Connecting

 1. Navigate to apps and search for Crowdin.
 If you cannot find Crowdin then click _Add App_ in the top right corner, select Crowdin and add the app to your Blackbird environment.